 Quick Intake: Both matter and contact custom fields can be added to the quick intake form to be more readily accessible when creating a matter.
 Find out more here

-All other types of custom fields, such as the currency custom field, are currently unable to connect to questions on the form builder
+Unfortunately, all other types of custom fields, such as dropdowns, money fields, etc. are currently unable to connect to questions on the form builder.

 Document Automation with Custom Fields